 Given the very large wealth concentration prevailing at that time, class saving behavior seems highly plausible.
-The income levels and living standards attained by wealth holders were so much higher than those of the rest of the population that is was not too difficult for them to save 25%-30% of their capital income annually.
-In order to fully account for the steepness of the age-wealth profile around 1900-1910, one would actually need to assume not only that (most) savings come from capital income, but also that the average saving rate $s{K}(a)$ actually rises with age.
-This could be explained by a micro model involving a simple consumption satiation effect among elderly wealth holders.
-To properly study this issue, one would need however to model explicitly intra-cohort distributions of wealth and saving motives, and to use micro data.
-This is well beyond the scope of the present paper.
+The income levels and living standards attained by wealth holders were so much higher than those of the rest of the population that is was not too difficult for them to save 25-30% of their capital income annually.
+To fully account for the steepness of the age-wealth profile around 1900-1910, one actually needs to assume not only that (most) savings come from capital income, but also that the average saving rate $s_K(a)$ actually rises with age.
+This could be explained by a micro-model involving a simple consumption satiation effect among elderly wealth holders.
+To properly study this issue, one would need to model explicitly intracohort distributions of wealth and saving motives and use micro-data.
+This is well beyond the scope of the present article.

-We also did various sensitivity checks by varying the gift-bequest ratio v_t .
-In one variant, we set $v_t=0\%$ for the entire 1820-1913 period, i.e. we assume that 19^{th} century wealth holders make no inter vivos gifts and hold on their wealth until they die.
+We also did various sensitivity checks by varying the giftbequest ratio v_t .
+In one variant, we set $v_t = 0\%$ for the entire 1820- 1913 period, that is, we assume that nineteenth-century wealth holders make no inter vivos gifts and hold on their wealth until they die.
 Of course, this leads us to under-predict the inheritance (bequests plus gifts) flow at the beginning of the period.
-The interesting finding, however, is that we get approximately the same inheritance-income ratio at the end of the period (about 20%) as the observed ratio with gifts (but with an even more steeply increasing age-wealth profile).
-This validates our methodological choice of adding gifts to bequests.
-Inter-vivos gifts have an impact on the timing of inheritance receipts, but very little impact on the long run aggregate flow of aggregate wealth transmission.
+The